krbnite/GoogleDeveloperScholarship2018/Round1/Supplementary-Courses/Intro-to-JavaScript/Lesson01__What-is-Javascript.md

 can get confusing!

 ## JavaScript Console in Chrome Developer Tools
+The JS Console in Chrome is a nice way for a beginner to test some lines of code.
+However, for more advanced testing, it can get annoying, e.g., for multiline code snippets, you must press shift+enter for next line.
+That said, in this course we will stick to Chrome's JS console.
+To make things easier, you can use a text editor to write multiline code, then copy and paste it into the console.

 To get to the JavaScript Console in Chrome on a MacBook Pro, you can 2-finger click a webpage,  click on "Inspect", then click on"Console" tab in the window that opens up.
 Or, you can just do cmd+alt+j.